 So, What’s Next?

 The successful co-creation of the Upcycle Kitchen social enterprise is the first of what we hope will be many for the Sandbox.
-The next round of the Sandbox will run from May to July 2019 and we’re recruiting!
+The next round of the Sandbox will run in the Fall 2019 and we’re recruiting!
 If you’re a community organization looking to develop your own social enterprise, or a student wanting to work to support one, contact Sam Laban.